JuliaGaussianProcesses/Stheno.jl/docs/src/internals.md

 `CompositeGP`s are constructed as affine transformations of `CompositeGP`s and `WrappedGP`s.
 We describe the implemented transformations below.
-You can add additional transformations -- see ... for an a worked example.
+You can add additional transformations -- see [Custom Affine Transformations](@ref) for an a worked example.